 Would you like to connect with one of our experts and be one of those people who’s always on top of things?
 Meet with Mike Garard, our retail and commercial real estate specialist.

 4. NETWORK DAY AND NIGHT

 Just because your calendar is full doesn’t mean that you can’t meet someone randomly at the ICSC Whistler Conference, on the contrary.
 During idle time, be sure to spend time in the hotel’s lobby or in the hallway, where you may recognize people with whom you could not get an appointment.

 Networking opportunities do not end after the last seminar of the day, on the contrary.
 On the evening of the conference, don’t rush to your hotel rooms.
 Instead, make sure you go out with other attendees.
 If you’re into fine dining, Whistler have great restaurants such as the Red Door Bistro.
 If you’re into burgers, go to Splitz Grill; it might not look as impressive as the Red Door, but they sure know how to cook a burger.

 The conference takes place at the Fairmont Chateau Whistler Resort, so the most convenient option is to book a room there.
 This will enable you to arrive early at the conference in the morning and network until later, without sacrificing your sleep.
 If your corporate budget is more limited, there are other more affordable options, including Airbnb, as you can see below.

 5. PACK YOUR BAGS IN ADVANCE

-If you have found these tips useful, and you want to come say hello or talk with one of my colleagues, drop me a line at firstname.lastname@example.org and I’m sure we’ll manage to fit each other into our busy calendars!
+If you have found these tips useful, and you want to come say hello or talk with one of my colleagues, book a meeting with us and I’m sure we’ll manage to fit each other into our busy calendars!